 Skip Repairs Every other week skips needed repaired, lugs coming off, holes appearing in the bottom, floors falling out or was more often the case – rotting out.
 I couldn’t recommend highly enough the professionalism of T-Service based on the Team Valley, Gateshead.
 The team there are perfectionists who are proud of the work they do. they charge a fair price and can make an old battered skip look like new.

 I figured I would write this blog to try and guide anyone looking into starting to work in the skip hire business.
 I made a million mistakes and trying to figure this game out and the path was not an easy one.
 There does not seem to be a ‘how-to’ guide on this.
 I am not claiming that this is one, but, if it offers any guidance to anyone, I will be happy.

 Thankfully along the way I met some great people who guided me and pointed me in the right direction.
 I know how lucky I was by these chance encounters and feel a duty to pass it onto anyone else wanting to get on this journey.

 First things first, be prepared for long hours and lots of cash.
 The cash sounds great but just remember this does not relate into net profit automatically.
-Looking back, having a sturdy business plan and a realistic profit and loss sheet (that gets addressed monthly) is so important Link to them.
+Looking back, having a sturdy business plan and a realistic profit and loss sheet (that gets addressed monthly) is so important, you’ll find free profit and loss templates here on the Office Website.
 Being in control of your business is so important and knowing how much money you are making per skip depending on roughly the type of waste is a real power that will give you an edge on most of your competitors.

 Your costs are going to be an issue to start with.
-It would be wise to have some money saved up or if needs be a loan, with a profit and loss sheet that reflects the repayments, ensuring you still are making profit.
-As an example:
+It would be wise to have some money saved up or if needs be a loan, you can find funding such as business loans with various organisations, one example is North East Finance.